bywatersolutions/dev-tracker-updater/README.md

-# Tracker Updater - Update values in one Bugzilla repo from another!
+# ByWater Dev Tracker Updater

 ## How to install and configure